 College is an excellent way to move up career ladders and open windows of opportunity to fields that would otherwise be closed, such as nursing or engineering.
 Many of these occupations offer high wages and are in high demand in the marketplace.
-Certain careers - such as dentists, lawyers, and school teachers - require a college education, while other jobs - including cost estimators, sales representatives, and correctional officers - do not.
-Students and jobseekers might be surprised to learn that over half of all jobs in Minnesota can be started with a high school diploma or less, and about one-third require college.
+Certain careers such as dentists, lawyers, and school teachers - require a college education, while other jobs - including cost estimators, sales representatives, and correctional officers - do not.
+Students and jobseekers might be surprised to learn that nearly three-fifths of all jobs in Northwest Minnesota can at least be started with a high school diploma or less, and less than one-third require college.